Patrick Ewing: Personal life

 Ewing was married to Rita Williams from 1990 to 1998.
-He has three children, including Patrick Ewing Jr.
+He has three children from 3 different women, including Patrick Ewing Jr.

 In July 2001, Ewing testified in the federal trial of an Atlanta club owner charged with facilitating prostitution.
-Ewing told the court he received oral sex from dancers at the club in 1996 and 1997 but did not feel he was involved in an act of prostitution.
+Ewing told the court he received oral sex from dancers at the club in 1996 and 1997, but did not pay any money for the encounters and did not feel that he was involved in an act of prostitution.
+Ewing was never charged with a crime in connection with The Gold Club encounters.

 After friend and rival NBA center Alonzo Mourning was diagnosed with a kidney ailment in 2000, Ewing promised that he would donate one of his kidneys to Mourning if he ever needed one.
 In 2003, Ewing was tested for kidney compatibility with Mourning, but Mourning's cousin was found to be the better match.

 Patrick Ewing Jr. transferred to his father's alma mater, Georgetown University, after two years at Indiana University.
 Patrick Jr. wore the same jersey number that his father wore, #33.
 He was drafted by the Sacramento Kings in the second round with the 43rd pick of the 2008 NBA draft, but was then traded to the New York Knicks, his father's old team.
-He did not make the Knicks' final roster, however, and has spent most of his career in the NBA Development League and Europe.